raynoppe/BLACKICEcoder/README.md

 Tap next to the work you want to copy and then press and hold the SHIFT key and use the arrow buttons

 #### Code completion
-To complete a TAG in HTML and PHP type the first part of the tag and the use Ctrl + Left Arrow to complete.
+To complete a TAG in HTML and PHP type the first part of the tag and the use Ctrl + Left Arrow to complete.<br/>
-'&gtdiv' Ctrl → &gtdiv&lt&gt/div&lt
+'&gt;div' Ctrl → &gt;div&lt;&gt;/div&lt;

 #### Step 1 (Desktops, Servers): Get BLACKICEcoder
 ```